utpeti/AmongDB/README.md

-Our own database management system built in Python, JavaScrip, CSS and HTML so far. :)
+Our own database management system built in Python, JavaScript, CSS and HTML so far. :)